University of Birmingham: Rankings and reputation

-The 2022 U.S. News & World Report ranks Birmingham 91st in the world.
+In 2026, Birmingham was ranked 12th in the UK and 63rd in the world universities ranking by Time magazine and Statista.
+The 2022 U.S. News & World Report ranks the university 91st in the world.
 In 2019, it is ranked 137th among the universities around the world by SCImago Institutions Rankings.

 In 2021 the Times Higher Education placed Birmingham 12th in the UK.
-In 2013, Birmingham was named 'Sunday Times University of the Year 2014'.
-The 2013 QS World University Rankings placed Birmingham University at 10th in the UK and 62nd internationally.
+In 2013, Birmingham was named "Sunday Times University of the Year 2014".
+The 2013 QS World University Rankings placed the University of Birmingham 10th in the UK and 62nd internationally.
 Birmingham was ranked 12th in the UK in the 2008 Research Assessment Exercise with 16 per cent of the university's research regarded as world-leading and 41 per cent as internationally excellent, with particular strengths in the fields of music, physics, biosciences, computer science, mechanical engineering, political science, international relations and law.

 In 2015 the Complete University Guide placed Birmingham 5th in the UK for graduate prospects.

 Data from the Higher Education Funding Council for England (HEFCE) placed the university amongst the twelve elite institutions who among them take more than half of the students with the highest A-level grades.

 Birmingham traditionally had a focus on science, engineering, commerce and coal mining, but has now expanded its provision.
 It hosted the first Cancer Research UK Centre, and making notable contributions to gravitational-wave astronomy, hosting the Institute of Gravitational Wave Astronomy.

 The Department of Philosophy ranked 3rd in the 2017 Guardian University League Tables.
 The combined course of Computer Science and Information Systems, titled Computer Systems Engineering was ranked 4th in the 2016 Guardian University guide.